Frequently Asked Questions (FAQ)

 How did Thrive get started?
 Thrive was launched in August of 2014 to help people who have struggled to gain or maintain employment.
 We walk alongside job seekers as they find ways to overcome barriers, go to work, advance and move to economic self-sufficiency.
 Working closely with a variety of community partners, Flatirons Community Church created Thrive as an individual and a community transformation initiative designed to help break cycles of poverty and restore hope and dignity for people that want a better future.
 At Thrive, it starts with a job!

-Thrive is based on a model developed by Cincinnati Works (hyperlink) that has proven to be effective for more than 20 years.
+Thrive was based on a model developed by Cincinnati Works that has proven to be effective for more than 20 years.

 We believe that God designed people to live life in the context of four key relationships (with God, self, other people, and the rest of creation).
 We all experience poverty because of brokenness in these areas.
 Reconciliation in all four of these relationships is needed to experience life as God intended.
 Our hope is to help Thrive members experience a meaningful life through restored relationships and by achieving stability and economic self-sufficiency.
 Each person must determine how that relates to where they are currently without any pressure.